Farmer-Markus/s25rttr-android/README.md

 What is planned?

-- Better touch control
 - Correct working multiplayer
 - Resolution fix (gui scale)
 - Better java optimisation
-- Fix color
+- Fix texture colors
-- Working fog
+- Working fog of war

 If you know why e.g. the lan multiplayer only works one way please open an issue to let me know.
-I've never used pull request so I don't know how they work :D

 # How to build